If you own a pool, you need to read this article.

 If you remember the Ebola outbreak of 2014, a UV robot named "Saul" made his debut and did not disappoint.

 "Saul" the UV robot, made by a San Antonio based company called Xenex, proved to in fact be a literal killing machine.

 It's been well documented that UV is an incredibly heavy hitter pertaining to disinfection.

 Multiple medical studies have shown that UV can disinfect at an extremely effective level that is changing the way hospitals are viewing disinfection and even the use of bleach (chlorine).

 It's the real deal!

 This stuff filters down to around 4 microns, prevents algae, prevents biofilm, recharges with backwash, and it never needs to be replaced.
 Yes, it can outlast your filter.

-3 - Mineral Induction Combination Systems - combine anti-microbial minerals into the pool water that automatically deliver bacteria and algae-fighting minerals in combination with optimized chlorine for a cleaner, more comfortable pool water that doesn't require daily maintenance.
+3 - Mineral Induction Combination Systems - combine anti-microbial minerals into the pool water that automatically deliver bacteria and algae-fighting elements in combination with optimized chlorine for a cleaner, more comfortable pool water that doesn't require daily maintenance.